MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 The first and second responsibilities of the `MGPhotoHelper` require it to present a `UIAlertController` and `UIImagePickerController`.
 However, in iOS, only view controllers can present other view controllers, and the `MGPhotoHelper` is a simple `NSObject`, not a `UIViewController`.
 To enable view controller presentation inside the `MGPhotoHelper` class, we will pass our method a reference to our `UITabBarController` to our `MGPhotoHelper`.

 To implement the third responsibility of the `MGPhotoHelper` we will need to have a way to communicate with the `MainTabBarController` - as shown in Step 6 of our outline above.
 For this we could use the concept of delegation (on the previous page we used delegation to receive information from the `UITabBarController`).
 A more convenient solution for this specific case is using a _Callback_.
 A _Callback_ is basically a reference to a function.
-When setting up `MainTabBarController`, we'll will provide it with a callback function.
+When setting up `MainTabBarController`, we will provide it with a callback function.
 As soon as the `MGPhotoHelper` has selected an image, it will call that _Callback_ function and provide the selected image to the _MainTabBarController_.

 Let's get started with building the `MGPhotoHelper`!